Tommaso (2019 film): Release

 The film had its world premiere at the 72nd Cannes Film Festival in the Special Screenings section on 20 May 2019.
 In January 2020, Kino Lorber acquired U.S. distribution rights to the film.
 It was released in the United States on 5 June 2020.

 Reception

 Box office

-Tommaso grossed $0 in North America (due to the ongoing COVID-19 pandemic, and Kino Lorber virtual cinema strategies) and $27,136 worldwide.
+Due to the ongoing COVID-19 pandemic and Kino Lorber virtual cinema strategies, the film made $27,136 worldwide.